SintcoLTD/sparxmaths-ios/README.md

-If you use a different browser, you can still use Sintco Sparxmaths Solver by pasting the following code into your browser's console:
+If you use a different browser, you can still use Sintco Sparxmaths Solver by pasting the JS Snippet into your browser's console:

 ```javascript
 s = document.createElement('script');